Justin Verlander to make season debut for Astros on Friday night at Washington

 “We’ve got to be careful how hard we push him early,” Espada said.
 “I know he’s going to want to go and stay out there and give us an opportunity to win, but we’ve got to be cautious of how hard we push him early in the season.”

-He allowed seven hits and six runs — five earned — in four innings against Frisco on Saturday.
+He allowed seven hits and six runs — five earned — in four innings against Frisco.
 He struck out three, walked one and threw 51 of 77 pitches for strikes.

 Verlander allowed six earned runs and struck out six while pitching into the fourth inning for Sugar Land on April 7.

 The Astros have gotten off to a tough start with Verlander and fellow starters Framber Valdez and José Urquidy on the injured list.
-They enter Wednesday's games last in the AL West with a 6-13 record.
+They are currently last in the AL West with a 6-13 record.

 Espada hopes Verlander can be the boost the team needs to get on track.